ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 hurricane deck to-day an elderly darkee with
 a very philosophical and retrospective cast of
-countenance, snuatted unon his bundl. traer.
+countenance, squatted upon his bundle toast.
-ing his shins against the chimney and appar.
+ing his shins against the chimney and appar-
-ently plunged into a state of profound medita.I
+ently plunged into a state of profound medita
 tion.
-Finding upon inquiry that he belong.
+Finding upon inquiry that he belong-
-ed to the Bth Illinois, one of the woer
+ed to the 9th Illinois, one of the most
 lantly behaved and heavily losing regiments
-at the Fort Donelson battle. and hartorl
+at the Fort Donelson battle, and part of
 which was aboard, I began to interregate him
-rropate htm,!
+rregate him.
 on the subject.
 His philosophy was so much
-in the Falstaflian lein that I will give his
+in the Falstaffian lein that I will give his
-views in his own words as nearly as my mem
+views in his own words as nearly as my mem­
 ory serves me:
 &quot;Were you in the fight?&quot;
 &quot;Had a little taste of it sa.&quot;
 &quot;Stood your ground, did you?&quot;
 &quot;No sa, I runs.&quot;
 &quot;Run at the first fire, did you
-&quot;Yes, sa, and I would had run s
+&quot;Yes, sa, and I would had runs
 soona, had
 I knowd it war comin.
 &quot;Why that wasn&#x27;t very creditable to your
-urage.&quot;
+arage.&quot;
 csurage.
-&quot;Dat isn&#x27;t in my line, sa,cookin&#x27;s we
+&quot;Dat isn&#x27;t in my line, sa,--cookin&#x27;s my
 perfeshum.&quot;
 &quot;Well, but have you no regard for your
 reputation?&quot;